EsBien/BusinessPartners-/README.md

 # Business Partners API
-***note** The  name "myfirstProject" sln is default in my Visual Studio,I tried to change it but caused some errors . </br>
+***note** The  name "myfirstProject" sln is the default in my Visual Studio, I tried to change it but caused some errors. </br>
 Due to time constraints and the importance of the project, I decided to keep the default name for now. </br>
 Please note that this is not my first project, and I have successfully completed several projects in the past </br>

 This project provides a Web API for managing business partners. </br>
 It is built using C# with .NET 6 and SQL Server.
 The API supports various operations, </br>
-including login, retrieving items and business partners, adding, updating, and deleting documents </br>
+including login, retrieving items, and business partners, adding, updating, and deleting documents </br>

 # Features
 **Login**: Authenticate users and generate a valid secret key for further operations. </br>